 Once receipted and as soon as we know your baby’s Medicare details, we can lodge a rebate claim.

-Your Provider’s Fee Payment Policy sets out the payment methods, terms, conditions, requirements and how we manage delays in account settlement, including Late Fees and a Debt Recovery Fee.
-This policy helps keep services sustainable and their billing fair for all parents.
+Your Provider’s Fee Payment Policy sets out the payment methods, terms, conditions, requirements, and how we manage account settlement delays, including Late Fees and a Debt Recovery Fee.
+This policy helps keep services sustainable and billing fair for all parents.

 Rebates and Reimbursement for non-admitted care invoice payment